mooncalf/lua_morpher/README.md

 This was inspired by Defold's 'animator' functions (https://defold.com/manuals/property-animation/).

-What's could be added: direction of change ('forward', 'reverse', 'pingpong'), a delay on remove(), and a restart delay for 'pause'.
+What could be added:
+Direction of change ('forward', 'reverse', 'pingpong'), a delay on remove(), and a restart delay for 'pause'.

-Example of use:
+**Example of use:**

 Animate the y coord of the table named 'critter', starting at the current value and moving to the current value-40, in one second,